tarantool/doc/doc/release/policy.rst

     ..  note::

-        See all currently supported Tarantool versions visualised as :doc:`a calendar <release-calendar>` or as :ref:`a release lifetime table <release-table>`.
+        See all currently supported Tarantool versions visualised as :doc:`a calendar <calendar>` or as :ref:`a release lifetime table <release-table>`.